nikhil-x-gupta/visual-ai/README.md

 #### Introduction

-This python based example implementation uses multiple containers and can be deployed on **Intel NUC(amd64), Jetson Nano(arm64) and RaspberryPi 4(arm32)** using following frameworks
+This python based example implementation uses multiple containers and can be deployed on **Intel NUC(amd64), Jetson Nano(arm64) and RaspberryPi 4(arm32)** using following frameworks.
+The end-to-end deployment of containerized services via IEAM is the focus of these examples NOT the accuracy or performance of the ML model, though occasionally that is mentioned.

+- MVI (IBM)
 - Tensorflow Lite
 - OpenVINO
 - PyTorch
-- MVI

 #### High level features:
 - OpenCV based image capture and annotation